 6. Seek insolvency advice before the position becomes critical.
 The date you sought advice is evidence of good faith.

-FAQs About Directors Going to Prison for Company Debt
+FAQs on Whether Directors Can Go to Prison for Company Debt

 Can I go to prison for wrongful trading?